PierreTurnbull/heticmadu_api/README.md

 2 strategies are used:
 - a "local" strategy that guards the authentification route (/auth/login).
 It checks for credentials in the body of the request and provides a JWT that will be returned to the client if the credentials are valid.
 Else, it returns a 401.
 - a JWT strategy that guards every route that requires the request to be authorized.
-It checks for the presence and validity of a JWT in the request.
+It checks for the presence and validity of a JWT in the request header.
 If the validity test fails, a 401 is returned.

 After a validity test is succesfully passed, the controller of the protected route is called.
 If the test fails, the controller is never called because Passport sends a response with an error code.

 Whenever building a new route that must be protected, add the guard decorator to it for the request to be verified before reaching the controller:

 ```
-@UseGuards(AuthGuard('jwt'))
+// @UseGuards(AuthGuard('jwt'))
 ```

 ## Get started